Mate Dravucz to give oral presentation at Greek Stochastics.

 Two papers accepted to NeurIPS 2019.

 The papers are titled Structured Variational Inference in Continuous Cox Process Models and Multi-resolution Multi-task Gaussian Processes.
-Congratulations to Ollie Hamelijnck, Virginia Aglietti, Dr Kangrui Wang and Dr Theo Damoulas.
+Congratulations to Ollie Hamelijnck, Virginia Aglietti, Dr Kangrui Wang and Prof Theo Damoulas.

 The talk was held at at Lancaster University.
 The talk is titled Multiresolution Multitask Gaussian Processes: Air quality in London.

-Dr Adam Johansen and Dr Theo Damoulas awarded EPSRC grant.
+Prof Adam Johansen and Prof Theo Damoulas awarded EPSRC grant.

 The grant is titled 'Robust, Scalable Sequential Monte Carlo with Applications To Urban Air Quality'.
 The grant will be for three years

 Karla Monterrubio Gomez has submitted her PhD in Statistics.

 Congratulations to Dr Daniel Tait for the successful defence of his PhD thesis.